imhicihu/Good-practices-on-repository-creation/README.md

 ### What is this repository for? ###

 + Quick summary
-    * a _systematize-to_do-checklist_ formulÃ¦ when a repo is created
+    * a _systematize-to_do-checklist_ formulæ when a repo is created
 + Version
-    * 1.0 (will suffer continous updates)
+    * 1.1 (will suffer continous updates)

 ### How do I get set up? ###

 + Summary of set up
     * check _[issues](https://bitbucket.org/imhicihu/good-practices-on-repository-creation/issues?status=new&status=open)_.
-At some point, I will create a [milestone](https://bitbucket.org/site/master/issues/11528/make-milestones-and-versions-more).
+At some point, I (We) will create a [milestone](https://bitbucket.org/site/master/issues/11528/make-milestones-and-versions-more).
 And then, enhance the walked road.
 + Configuration
-    * depends mostly on Bitbucket, [Markdown](https://en.wikipedia.org/wiki/Markdown), and surely open-source projects.
+    * depends mostly on Bitbucket, Bitbucket internal [Markdown](https://en.wikipedia.org/wiki/Markdown).
+In the future, can occur a migration to Github.
+Most depends on our proxy server.
 + Dependencies
     * _the less, the better_.
 A personal motto.
 + How to run tests